Lihp8270/TouchRefWatch/PrivacyPolicy.md

 For this App, Beta invites are by public link only and thus your name and email address is not shared with me (appearing as annonymous).

 **Sending feedback via TestFlight**
-Should you choose to send feedback via the TestFlight app, I will receive your email address along with your feedback and device information such as; Device, iOS version, Language, Carrier, Timezone, Architecture, Connection status, Paired Apple Watch Device, and paid Appl Watch OS.
+Should you choose to send feedback via the TestFlight app, I will receive your email address along with your feedback and device information such as; Device, iOS version, Language, Carrier, Timezone, Architecture, Connection status, Paired Apple Watch Device, and paired Apple Watch OS.

 This information is emailed to a gmail account setup specifically for this app which can be seen on selecting "Send Beta Feedback".